 As with any investment strategy, there are potential drawbacks as well as potential benefits to negative gearing.
 Many people lose money on negative gearing because they aren’t fully aware of the consequences.

-Canstar has compiled a brief list of the pros and cons of negative gearing to give you some idea of how to work out for yourself whether it might be a good idea for your situation.
+Canstar has compiled a brief list of the pros and cons of negative gearing to give you some idea of how to determine whether it might be a good idea for your situation.

-Property investors can usually turn their investment losses into a positive by offsetting it against their taxable income, meaning they pay less in tax for that financial year.
+- Reduce your taxable income from your property profile: After the introduction of the ring-fencing of property losses, property investors can turn their investment losses into a positive by offsetting it against their future profit of properties.
+This means they will essentially pay less in tax.
 If you’re disciplined with your investments, then negative gearing is one way to absorb any interest losses over the short-term.

-This can potentially allow an investor to potentially invest in safe, secure areas that are likely to provide regular rent, which is always a sound investment strategy, or in high capital growth areas.
+This can potentially allow an investor to invest in safe, secure areas that are likely to provide regular rent, or produce high capital growth.
+Choosing a trusted area is always a sound investment strategy.

 Many people incorrectly assume that negative gearing is a fool-proof strategy to “save money” on tax, which is very dangerous.
 No investment strategy can be called “fool-proof” or “safe”, and significant losses are possible if the investor underestimates the amount of the loss they are making on their investment.

 - Dangerous for housing affordability in the property market:

 Many people now simply see property as an investment, which is one of the causes of the skyrocketing house prices across the country.
 It drives up house prices while not doing much to generate supply.